andersjanmyr/express-lab/README.md

 ### 4. Add the MongoBook to the server

-* Change `book-router` to take a book model as a parameter.
-* Verify that the tests still run.
 * Change `app.js` to initiate Mongo and replace the `book`-model with `mongo-book` model.
 * Verify that the tests run.